 - Have a nice wine and eat mouthwatering foods at Orleans Grapevine Wine Bar and Restaurant

-2. Central Business District – best place to stay for sightseeing
+2. Central Business District – best area to stay in New Orleans with family

 The Central Business District is also the downtown area of New Orleans and this neighborhood is a great mixture of commercial offices, nice shops, upscale restaurants as well as museums and concert halls.